SCADA, standby power, emergency pumping, bypass setup, and incident documentation

 Incident Sequence and Documentation

-For a station failure or sanitary sewer overflow threat, the operator sequence is:
+For a station failure or SSO threat, the operator sequence is:

-- Protect people: electrical hazards, traffic, confined spaces, public exposure, and site security.
+- Protect people — electrical hazards, traffic, confined spaces, public exposure, site security.

-- Verify the condition: actual level, pump operation, power status, generator status, valves, and visible overflow path.
+- Verify the condition — actual level, pump operation, power and generator status, valve positions, and any visible overflow path.

-- Keep flow moving: restart available equipment, use standby power, start lag pump, call maintenance, deploy bypass, or dispatch vacuum trucks.
+- Keep flow moving — restart available equipment, start the lag pump, transfer to standby power, deploy bypass pumps, or dispatch vacuum trucks.

-- Contain wastewater: block storm drains, berm flow, recover sewage when possible, disinfect affected hard surfaces according to local procedure, and keep the public away.
+- Contain wastewater — block storm drains, berm and recover sewage where possible, disinfect affected hard surfaces per local procedure, and keep the public away.

-- Notify internally and externally according to the utility's permit, state rules, and emergency plan.
+- Notify internally and externally per the utility's discharge permit, state rules, and emergency response plan (many states require initial verbal notice within a set window such as 24 hours).

-- Document facts: alarm time, arrival time, cause, estimated volume, affected area, receiving water if any, photos, weather, corrective actions, cleanup, notifications, and repair work orders.
+- Document the facts — alarm time, arrival time, cause, estimated volume, affected area, receiving water if any, photos, weather, corrective actions, cleanup, notifications, and repair work orders.

-Exam traps include resetting the alarm before investigating, waiting for paperwork before stopping a discharge, assuming remote status equals actual flow, and failing to document because the overflow was small.
-If wastewater leaves the system, documentation and notification requirements are driven by the utility's permit and state rules.
+Exam traps include resetting the alarm before investigating, waiting to finish paperwork before stopping a discharge, assuming remote status equals actual flow, and skipping documentation because the overflow "was small."
+Whenever wastewater leaves the system, notification and reporting requirements are driven by the utility's permit and the state agency, not by the operator's judgment of severity.

 A SCADA communication-fail alarm appears for a remote lift station during a heavy rain event.
 What is the best operator response?

 A pump station has lost utility power and the wet well level is rising.
 The generator failed to start automatically.
-What is the best immediate priority after site safety is addressed?
+After site safety is addressed, what is the best immediate priority?

 Which items belong in a strong pump station incident record?
 (Select all that apply.)